CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/wrap-up/microcredential.md

 3. **Explore relevant online resources** In addition to reaching out to us for help, we also encourage you to take this opportunity to troubleshoot possible problems by seeking help from online resources and documentation relevant to R and Python.
 These resources are substantial, and an important part of the learning process involves self-directed troubleshooting using these resources.

 ## Turn in Your Final Portfolio Project!
 Use this [Google Survey link](https://docs.google.com/forms/d/e/1FAIpQLScg1zEMAX7CqgimJc53fyBroUagLvjjLPkNMfdR5-8nx0OhcA/viewform?usp=share_link) to turn in your project.

-Be sure to give us your:
-1. First and last name
-2. Your email (preferably your CU Boulder email but personal email is ok if that's not possible)
-3. A link to your find GitHub page or repository containing your project materials.
+In addition to filling out the form, please also email us with a link to the GitHub page or repository that hosts your project materials.

-Cheers!
+If you are at CU-Boulder, please send your email to [aditya.ranganath@colorado.edu](mailto:aditya.ranganath@colorado.edu).
+If you are at Colorado State, please send your email to [kevin.worthington@colostate.edu](mailto:kevin.worthington@colostate.edu).

+Thank you!